decentralized-identity/keri/docs/Q-and-A-Security.md

 This how a `validator` can reconcile with a fallback mechanism (eg. key rotation).
 KERI does not guarantee liveness of the keystate (example where you have liveliness of key compromise: a btc address and its authorotative key).

 Instead, KERI is a key compromise discovery mechanism.
 And if there is a compromise, you can send a signal.
 KERI is all about end verifiability of digital signatures.
 Digital signatures are legal contracts and it's dependent on the ecosystem governance framework how to avoid liability of the controller for the right key state.
 KERI does not answer that question.
 The liable controller can add on several layers in / with KERI to reduce the risk of the controllers liability.
 The risk that succesfull attacks can occur, can be deminished because they can add extra protection mechanisms.

+## *Q: What is the scenario for a Verifier to check the key status?
+A verifier that gets a VC checks the issuer. with the public key.\
+So it's approximately equivalent to resolving a DID in most cases.\
+_(CharlesCunningham)_ and _(RobertMitwicki)_

+## *Q: What is the scenario for a Verifier to check the key status?
+_KERI has a content centric approach_: it's what we get and not where we get it.
+So as soon as you have the KEL (get it from anywhere, what matters is the consistency of that log.
+The public key is stored in the KEL.

 # Q&A KERI and blockchain settled DIDs